Mahin-Hasan/Wedding-Snapshots-React/questions_and_answers.md

 #### Answer: B?

-<i>Write your explanation here</i>
-greetign in not initialized. we should be careful while assigning as javascript is case sensitive.
+<i>greetign in not initialized. we should be careful while assigning as javascript is case sensitive.</i>

 </p>
 </details>